Select Page

 1. The Cold War Tensions

-The Cold War between the United States and the Soviet Union created substantial tensions, and Germany became one of the focal points of this rivalry.
-After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-Berlin, located deep inside Soviet-controlled East Germany, was also split into four sectors.
+The United States and the Soviet Union carried on a cold war, and one of the principal points of contention was Germany.
+After World War II, Germany was divided into four occupation zones: British, French, and Soviet, American.
+But Berlin, the other capital, was also split into four sectors, deep inside Soviet controlled East Germany.

-The ideological differences between the capitalist West and communist East further exacerbated the situation.
-The Western sectors of Germany experienced economic growth and political freedoms, while East Germany faced economic decline and a repressive regime.
-This led to a massive wave of emigration, as East Germans sought a better life in the West.
+The politicisation of the situation between the capitalist West and the communist East contributed to the situation, as well.
+In the West, economic growth and political freedoms, in the East economic decline and repression.
+As a result, a huge emigration wave resulted, because the East Germans were looking for a better life in the West.

 2. The Brain Drain